sclaxton/superdoku/README.md

 #### Deployment

 I deployed the app on an AWS Elastic Beanstalk server.
 I used the Elastic Beanstalk CLI tool to automate deployment and deploy directly from a git repo.

+## Future

+I actually plan to add a backend in the next month that provides a crowd-sourced puzzle gallery.
+Users can login and solve puzzles.
+For the puzzles that they have solved their solve time gets archived and they have the option to rate the puzzle difficulty on some numeric scale.
+The difficulty of the puzzle would then be computed by some aggregation of solve time and rating.
+Further, I plan to make it very simple to add new puzzles to the app puzzle gallery, perhaps including OCR technology allowing users to upload a puzzle by taking a picture of it.